 Aberystwyth is a university town of around 19,000 people in mid Wales that functions as a service centre for the surrounding rural region.
 It has a long civic history and a well-defined local civil society with a diverse range of organizations.
 The presence of the university contributes to attracting international visitors and migrants to the town, and in the 2011 Census 13% of the population were born outside the UK.
 Just under a third of residents can speak Welsh.
-Politically, Aberystwyth leans to the centre-left, with elections dominated by the Liberal Democrats and the Welsh nationalist party Plaid Cymru, and the town has a history of radical political
+Politically, Aberystwyth leans to the centre-left, with elections dominated by the Liberal Democrats and the Welsh nationalist party Plaid Cymru, and the town has a history of radical political activity in struggles around Welsh national identity (Jones & Fowler, 2008).

-- activity in struggles around Welsh national identity (Jones & Fowler, 2008). - 179 Mumbles is an affluent suburban and seaside village with a population of around 14,000 people, situated on - the western side of Swansea Bay.
-It forms part of the Swansea conurbation and the Swansea city local - authority area, with most employed residents commuting to work in the city but has a strong sense of - independent identity and an active distinct local civil society.
-It was described as the "best place to live in - Wales" by the Sunday Times newspaper in 2018.
-The population is predominantly white British, with little - ethnic diversity, and primarily votes Conservative-the party holding three of the four city council wards, and - half of the seats on the community council. - 186 Splott is an inner-urban neighbourhood, located to the east of Cardiff city centre, with a population of around - 13,000 residents.
-A traditional working class district, it has relatively high levels of deprivation and is one of - the most ethnically diverse parts of Cardiff, with 17.4% of residents recorded as non-white in the 2011 Census, - and 13.6% born outside the UK.
-The neighbourhood has a strong sense of identity, reinforced by hyper-local - 190 media, but civil society activity is largely organized at the city scale or across the adjacent neighbourhoods of - 191 Adamsdown, Roath and Tremorfa.
-Splott ward of Cardiff City Council persistently elects Labour councillors. - 192 In order to address the broader research interest of how local civil society organisations respond to global - 193 concerns, the research conducted a survey of civil society organisations and groups based in the three localities - 194 whose work focused on responding to the refugee and migration crisis.
-Interestingly, the study found refugee- - supporting organizations and groups existing in all these three relatively small locations: these were Aberaid - in Aberystwyth, Bloom in Mumbles, and Oasis and Space4U in Splott.
-These active organisations were - identified through local print and social media as important actors in the civil society landscape of each place.
+Mumbles is an affluent suburban and seaside village with a population of around 14,000 people, situated on the western side of Swansea Bay.
+It forms part of the Swansea conurbation and the Swansea city local authority area, with most employed residents commuting to work in the city but has a strong sense of independent identity and an active distinct local civil society.
+It was described as the "best place to live in Wales" by the Sunday Times newspaper in 2018.
+The population is predominantly white British, with little ethnic diversity, and primarily votes Conservative-the party holding three of the four city council wards, and half of the seats on the community council.

+Splott is an inner-urban neighbourhood, located to the east of Cardiff city centre, with a population of around 13,000 residents.
+A traditional working class district, it has relatively high levels of deprivation and is one of the most ethnically diverse parts of Cardiff, with 17.4% of residents recorded as non-white in the 2011 Census, and 13.6% born outside the UK.
+The neighbourhood has a strong sense of identity, reinforced by hyper-local media, but civil society activity is largely organized at the city scale or across the adjacent neighbourhoods of Adamsdown, Roath and Tremorfa.
+Splott ward of Cardiff City Council persistently elects Labour councillors.

+In order to address the broader research interest of how local civil society organisations respond to global concerns, the research conducted a survey of civil society organisations and groups based in the three localities whose work focused on responding to the refugee and migration crisis.
+Interestingly, the study found refugeesupporting organizations and groups existing in all these three relatively small locations: these were Aberaid in Aberystwyth, Bloom in Mumbles, and Oasis and Space4U in Splott.
+These active organisations were identified through local print and social media as important actors in the civil society landscape of each place.
+This was further supported through local knowledge and interviews with local councillors and other key stakeholders in the three areas.
+These organizations were positioned as the focal points of the research, with additional data collection radiating out from these.